 Step 2: Leverage Google Vault for E-Discovery

-- 1. Create a Matter: Go to Google Vault and create a new “Matter” for the specific DSAR request.
-This keeps all your searches and exports organized in one place.
+- Create a Matter.
+In Vault, create a new Matter for this specific DSAR.
+It keeps your searches and exports organised in one place.

 Step 3: Export the Data